 The odds of thinking that her privilege as an American white woman, growing up middle class, contribute much to her today’s success is incredibly high.
-However, the odds of thinking that her persistence & relentlessnes to achieve her goals and empower other women to have the #girlboss hustle as a truly inspiring is even higher.
+However, if I look at another perspectives I would say her persistence & relentlessnes to achieve her goals and empower other women to have the #girlboss hustle is a truly inspiring.

 #GirlBoss, for Sophia Amoruso, is:

 someone who is in charge of her own life.
 She gets what she wants because she works for it.
 As a #GIRLBOSS, you take control and accept responsibility.
 You’re a fighter.
 You know when to throw punches and when to roll with them.
 Sometimes you break the rules, sometimes you follow them, but always on your own terms”.
 (15-16)

 Don’t roll your eyes.
 I bet you’ve heard of this from someone else before, this is not really a groundbreaking statement, after all.
 But, you have a choice whether to think this as (A) another cliché or (B) a genuine voice from the woman who aims to push other women to be ambitious, bold, and go for what they want.
 I prefer the second option, though.
 And I can confidently say that my choice was right.

 #GirlBoss explores Sophia’s journey on how she went from broke to multimillionaire in (only freaking) eight years.
 Of course, her success doesn’t happen overnight but I would be lying if I say this doesn’t sound like a fairytale either. #GirlBoss tries to reinforce the call to push women to slay their own way to success and for them to overcome every obstacle and fight for their goals.

 Again, the topic is not something new (and she doesn’t claim to be the first woman to have a say on this, tbh).
 Indeed, we can easily found alternative feminist writers who also talk about a similar topic in a better way.
 However, what makes #GirlBoss is so unique and so hype today is because Sophia has successfully built a strong brand personality.